JacJacJr/JacJacJr/README.md

 # 👋 Hi!
-I'm Jacek Jackowski
+Let's talk, how AI can change (your) world

 **Software Engineer & Consultant**